 From a constitutional standpoint, maybe, the rules are a bit vague here.
 The only thing that a President is unable to pardon according to the document is impeachment.
 And since it doesn’t explicitly state something like, “And one’s self,” this would fall in line with the doctrine.

-HOWEVER, back in the Watergate days, Lawton was the acting direction of the Justice Department’s Office Of Legal Council and she laid out what the executive branch’s position on presidential self pardons was – and still is – for a long time standing.
+HOWEVER, back in the Watergate days, Lawton was the acting director of the Justice Department’s Office Of Legal Counsel and she laid out what the executive branch’s position on presidential self pardons was – and still is – for a long time standing.

 Which is basically, a self-pardon can’t work because “Under the fundamental rule that no one may be a judge in his own case, it would seem that the question should be answered in the negative,” which is basically a fancy way of saying you can’t pardon yourself because you can’t be a judge in your own mistakes.
 Legally speaking, that is.